-So how can MSPs ensure that they implement the proper security measures in order to prevent Insider Threats with Office 365?
-Below are three steps MSPs can enact immediately to bolster their internal security posture:
+So how can IT organizations and Service Providers ensure that they implement the proper security measures in order to prevent Insider Threats with Microsoft 365?
+Below are three steps that one can enact immediately to bolster their internal security posture:

-- Advanced Auditing Across Office 365 Workloads – By inciting the use of auditing capabilities, MSPs can easily monitor their entire IT staff’s behavior to ensure proper administration regulation.
-By having real-time insight into what changes were made when, to which customers and against which Office 365 workloads, MSPs can easily remediate any unwanted changes or unwarranted administrative behavior.
+By inciting the use of auditing capabilities, it is much easier to monitor an entire IT staff’s behavior, in order to ensure proper administration regulation.
+By having real-time insight into what changes were made when, to which customers and against which Microsoft 365 workloads, IT can easily remediate any unwanted changes or unwarranted administrative behavior.
 This not only provides strong preventative security measures, but appropriate remediation privileges as well.

-- Unifying Administration and Access Control for Office 365 – Leveraging a “Single Pane of Glass” web console to not only unify administration across all Office 365 workloads but also enable granular control of administrator access rights should be a top consideration for all MSPs.
-This streamlined approach to unified administration and access enables MSPs to have complete control of all administrator activity across all Office 365 tenants, while purposefully delegating very granular administrative responsibility across IT support staff.
-This creates not only a much greater security posture within an MSP, but also significantly greater service efficiency.
+Leveraging a “Single Pane of Glass” web console to not only unify administration across all Microsoft 365 workloads but also enable granular control of administrator access rights should be a top consideration for all Enterprise IT organizations and Service Providers.
+This streamlined approach to unified administration and access enables IT to have complete control of all administrator activity across all Microsoft 365 tenants, while purposefully delegating very granular administrative responsibility across IT support staff.
+This creates not only a much greater security posture, but also significantly increases IT services efficiency.

 Internal or External, the number of attack surfaces will continue to rise.
-The above suggestions are only a few steps MSPs should consider taking when creating a robust security posture for delivering managed services to their Office 365 customers.
+The above suggestions are only a few steps IT organizations and Service Providers should consider taking when creating a robust security posture for delivering IT support to Microsoft 365 customers.
 There will never be a single solution or best approach when it comes to protecting customer data.
-Each MSP will have their own set of requirements and establish their own security best practice.
-However, by following the above guidelines and deploying the right technologies, MSPs can begin down the path in creating a future proof security solution that protects customer data as well as scales with a growing business.
+Each IT organization will have their own set of requirements and establish their own security best practice.
+However, by following the above guidelines and deploying the right technologies, one can begin down the path in creating a future proof security solution that properly protects customer data.